techoraye/metetch/README.md

 ### Update to the latest version

-Downloads the latest release and shows how to replace the binary.
+Checks GitHub Releases and downloads the latest binary.

 ```bash
 techofetch --update